BrunoAlmeidaKotesky/bakutils-types/README.md

 ```

 ### ReplaceKeyValue:
-The ReplaceKeyValue type can be used to replace a property by another property, given it's name.
-It's useful when you need to replace a property inside an interface or type definition, but you don't want to change the type of the property.
+The ReplaceKeyValue type can be used to replace a property type by another type, given it's name.

 *Example:*
 ```ts dark